Volume of Fluid (VOF), Package for Advanced, Part 1

 In project number 1, the two-phase flow of water and air inside an open channel is investigated.
 Multiphase VOF model using an open channel setting is activated to simulate two phases of water and air inside the channel.
 The water enters the channel with a mass flow rate of approximately 60Kg/s and its interaction with the air phase inside the channel is simulated.

-Project number 2 simulates two-phase flow (water and air) inside an open channel with a 180-degree arc.
+Project number 2 simulates a two-phase flow (water and air) inside an open channel with a 180-degree arc.
 The multi-phase VOF model (Volume of Fluid) has been used; Because this two-phase flow is considered free surface currents.
 Therefore, the VOF model defines different phases of the flow.
 The open channel flow model has been used because the free surface of water flows inside the canal.

 In project number 3, the flow inside a wide-edge spillway is investigated.
 It should be pointed out that there is an elevation difference between the main and sub-channel for reasons like storing a portion of flowing water.
 A multi-phase Volume of Fluid (VOF) model is activated to simulate two water and air phases inside the open channel.